Folliculitis is an inflammation of the hair follicles.

 be used to treat folliculitis on the scalp or beard.

 the inflammation gets worse or doesn't go away, you may need to see your doctor.
 He or she may prescribe medicine, such as an antibiotic.

 Call your doctor if you have folliculitis and:

 You have a fever over

-infected area becomes red, swollen, warm, or more painful.
+affected area becomes red, swollen, warm, or more painful.

 laser hair removal may be an option.
 Laser treatment destroys the hair

-follicles so they can't get infected.
+follicles, so they can't get inflamed.

 How can you prevent folliculitis?